 At one time the English and American Cocker Spaniels were considered the same breed.

-Later it was decided that they should be considered two separate breeds after it was established that the American Cocker Spaniel was smaller and of a different conformation to the Cocker Spaniel.
+Later, it was decided that they should be considered two separate breeds after it was established that the American Cocker Spaniel was smaller and of a different conformation from the Cocker Spaniel.

-Though the Cocker Spaniel was originally bred as a hunting dog they are primarily used as family pets and as a show dog.
+Though the Cocker Spaniel was originally bred as a hunting dog, they are primarily used as family pets and as a show dogs.

 Description - Breed Standards